FormidableLabs/victory-docs/src/screens/docs/components/victory-legend/ecology.md

 ### colorScale

 The `colorScale` prop defines a color scale to be applied to each data symbol in `VictoryLegend`.
-This prop should be given as an array of CSS colors, or as a string corresponding to one of the built in color scales: "grayscale", "qualitative", "heatmap", "warm", "cool", "red", "green", "blue". `VictoryLegend` will assign to each symbol by index, unless they are explicitly specified in the data object.
+This prop should be given as an array of CSS colors, or as a string corresponding to one of the built in color scales: "grayscale", "qualitative", "heatmap", "warm", "cool", "red", "green", "blue". `VictoryLegend` will assign a color to each symbol by index, unless they are explicitly specified in the data object.
 Colors will repeat when there are more symbols than colors in the provided `colorScale`.

 ### containerComponent